vishalbelsare/Agent-Trading-Arena/README.md

 # Citation
 If you find our work useful, please consider citing us!
 ```
-@misc{ma2025llmknowsgeometrybetter,
+@misc{ma2025agenttradingarena,
-      title={LLM Knows Geometry Better than Algebra: Numerical Understanding of LLM-Based Agents in A Trading Arena},
+      title={Agent Trading Arena: A Study on Numerical Understanding in LLM-Based Agents},
       author={Tianmi Ma and Jiawei Du and Wenxin Huang and Wenjie Wang and Liang Xie and Xian Zhong and Joey Tianyi Zhou},
       year={2025},
       journal={arXiv preprint arXiv: 2502.17967},